What is a Hemoglobin A1C Test?

 Your doctor should test your A1C.
 This way, he or she can discuss the results with you and adjust your medication, if necessary.

 If your diabetes is controlled and you’re at your target A1C level, your A1C should be tested at least twice a year.
 If you’re not at your target A1C level, your doctor may want to test your A1C every three months.

-If you’re taking insulin, the A1C test should be done in addition to regular home blood glucose monitoring.
-It may be helpful to think about blood glucose testing like checking your watch and A1C like looking at your calendar.
+If you’re taking insulin, the A1C test should be done in addition to regular home blood sugar monitoring.
+It may be helpful to think about blood sugar testing like checking your watch and A1C like looking at your calendar.

 By Jenilee Matz, MPH, Contributing Writer